cablelabs/snaps-openstack/doc/source/install/install.md

 #### networks

-SNAPS-Kolla uses this section to define external and tennant networks for OpenStack VMs.
-This section is optional, if user does not provide this section, SNAPS-Kolla will create default network.
+SNAPS-OpenStack uses this section to define external and tennant networks for OpenStack VMs.
+This section is optional, if user does not provide this section, SNAPS-OpenStack will create default network.
 Configuration parameter defined in this section are explained below.

 #### external